ucan-wg/spec/README.md

 As such, this scheme is always limited by the number of hashes in the chain.
-It is strongly recommended to create very long hash chains.
-A chain can always be extended by requesting a
+As finding the hash preimage for the genesis hash is impratical, it is strongly RECOMMENDED to create very long hash chains of several hundred up front.
+One or more preimages MAY be requested from the

+This can force the delegation thruogh an authprized person out of band.

 This method cannot prevent multiples delegations of the same capabilty into different credentials.
 It does limit who is allowed to